larson-group/clubb_release/LLM_prompts/update_python_api_and_drivers.md

    - Add wrappers for new public routines if needed.
    - Remove or update wrappers for routines that were deleted, renamed, moved, or had outputs made local.
    - Keep wrapper argument order aligned with the Fortran routine order.
+   - Treat the current Fortran public routine definition as the authority for the top-level Python API signature.
+For every wrapped public routine, the exported `clubb_api.<routine>` signature and the F2PY-facing wrapper must match the current Fortran argument set, order, and ownership unless a documented adapter exception is truly required.
+   - Do not expose stale adapter arguments in `clubb_api` merely because older wrappers or drivers still pass them.
+If Fortran now computes a value internally, such as a value that used to be supplied by Python, remove that value from the public Python API and from driver call sites unless another current Fortran argument still requires it.
+   - Be especially suspicious of wrapper-only arguments that are not passed through to the underlying Fortran routine.
+These are usually signature drift and should be removed or explicitly documented as adapter-only reconstruction inputs.
    - If a routine gains a Fortran derived-type argument or return value, add or update the corresponding Python-to-Fortran type conversion path.
 Check the existing `derived_types` converters and `derived_type_storage` patterns before creating anything new.

 3. Compile the Python API.